AnimMouse/QTFiles/README.md

 This is the files required for qaac to encode without installing iTunes, QuickTime, or AppleApplicationSupport.msi.

-Extracted directly from the latest iTunes installer using the [makeportable](https://sites.google.com/site/qaacpage/cabinet/makeportable.zip) script from the [qaac's site](https://sites.google.com/site/qaacpage/).
+Extracted directly from the iTunes 12.9.5.7 installer using the [makeportable](https://sites.google.com/site/qaacpage/cabinet/makeportable.zip) script from the [qaac's site](https://sites.google.com/site/qaacpage/).

 ## Installation

-1. Download [QTfiles](https://github.com/AnimMouse/QTFiles/releases/download/v12.9.2.6/QTfiles.7z) (if you are using qaac.exe) or [QTfiles64](https://github.com/AnimMouse/QTFiles/releases/download/v12.9.2.6/QTfiles64.7z) (if you are using qaac64.exe).
+1. Download QTfiles (if you are using qaac.exe) or QTfiles64 (if you are using qaac64.exe).
 2. Place the QTfiles folder if you are using qaac.exe or QTfiles64 folder if you are using qaac64.exe besides the qaac executable file.
 3. Finished. qaac is now portable.

-## Infos about the "icudt55.dll"
+## icudt62.dll dummy file
-The "icudt55.dll" in the repo is just a [dummy file](https://hydrogenaud.io/index.php/topic,85135.msg907418.html#msg907418) because most of the content in the icudt55.dll is not required.
-But the original file is in the icudt55.7z.
-GitHub can't take files larger than 25MB so we compressed it.
+The "icudt62.dll" in the repo is just a [dummy file](https://hydrogenaud.io/index.php?topic=85135.msg977394#msg977394) because most of the content in the icudt62.dll is not required.
+But the original file is in the "Original icudt62" folder.

-"For encoding only, most of the content in the icudt55.dll is not required.
-But the file icudt55.dll can't be deleted, the encoder would refuse to work if it is not present.
-But you can replace the original files of several MB size with the tiny dummy DLL's, and the encoder still works." - LigH
+"For encoding only, most of the content in the icudt55.dll (icudt62.dll) is not required.
+But the file icudt55.dll (icudt62.dll) can't be deleted, the encoder would refuse to work if it is not present.
+But you can replace the original files of several MB size with the tiny dummy DLL's, and the encoder still works." - [LigH](https://forum.doom9.org/showthread.php?p=1831215#post1831215)

+## Microsoft Visual C++ Runtime
+If you have it, no need to copy msvcp140.dll and vcruntime140.dll.
+If it's not working, install Visual C++ Redistributable for Visual Studio 2015 or just copy the dll files from the Visual Studio Runtime folder

 ### Directory Tree